muses-code-js/js-intro-workshop/cheat-sheet.md

 ###JavaScript (or JS)

-It is a popular programming language commonly used to create interactive effects within web browsers
+It is a popular programming language commonly used to create interactive effects within web browsers.

 ###variable

-A place to store values, can store any kind of information(data types): numbers, words, collections of data
+A place to store values, can store any kind of information (data types): numbers, words, collections of data

 ###undefined variable